Netbeheer-Nederland/tmpl-dp/README.md

 Copier will ask you for some information and store the answers in a file used to set project variables.

-Once it's done, you can run `just init-project` to:
+Once it's done, you can run `just initialize` to:

 * Create a local Git repository
 * Create a remote GitHub repository